 - Adoption or foster care placement of a child

-- To care for a spouse, child, or parent with a serious ailment or injury
+- To care for a spouse, domestic partner, child, parent, parent-in-law, grandparent, or grandchild with a serious ailment or injury.

-- When the employee is themselves affected by a serious ailment or injury
+- When the employee has a serious ailment or injury

-At Haeggquist & Eck, LLP, we help employees find relief and peace of mind when they need to care for themselves or an immediate family member.
-You’re dealing with enough as it is, and the stresses of work put a strain on your ability to do what’s necessary to ensure proper care is taken for a new child, a sick or injured family member, or yourself.
+At Haeggquist & Eck, LLP, we help employees find relief and peace of mind when caring for themselves or an immediate family member.
+You’re dealing with enough as it is, and the stresses of work put a strain on your ability to do what’s necessary to ensure you take proper care of a new child, a sick or injured family member, or yourself.

-If your employer puts up a fight against your right to take leave to care for yourself or someone you love, contact the California family Rights Act attorneys in San Diego at Haeggquist & Eck, LLP.
-Call our office at (619) 468-5222 or reach out online to schedule your free initial case evaluation.
+If your employer puts up a fight against your right to take leave to care for yourself or someone you love, contact the California Family Rights Act attorneys in San Diego at Haeggquist & Eck, LLP.
+Call our office at (619) 342-8000 or reach out online for your free initial case evaluation.

 Key Distinction Concerning Pregnancy

-Although the CFRA functions much like the Federal Family and Medical Leave Act, California law allows pregnant women to more time off before and following the births of their children.
+Although the CFRA functions much like the federal Family and Medical Leave Act, California law allows pregnant women to have more time off before and following the births of their children.

-Under federal law, pregnancy is covered as a “serious health condition” for which women can take a protected leave from work.
-The birth of a child is another valid reason to take this leave, however, taking a combined amount of leave for both reasons is not permitted.
+Under federal law, pregnancy qualifies as a “serious health condition” for women to take protected leave from work.
+The birth of a child is another valid reason to take this leave.
+However, taking a combined amount of leave for both reasons is not permissible.